 In the days prior to the conclave in which he was elected pope, Pope Francis -- then Cardinal Bergoglio -- spoke the following words about the nature of evangelization:

 “Evangelizing pre-supposes a desire in the Church to come out of herself.
 The Church is called to come out of herself and to go to the peripheries, not only geographically, but also the existential peripheries: the mystery of sin, of pain, of injustice, of ignorance and indifference to religion, of intellectual currents, and of all misery.”

 This desire is not just for the “Church” in some vague or general sense, but for all of us!
 We

 Elizabeths and what are we doing to bring them the joy of Jesus and his Good News?
-Our family, relatives, and friends certainly; but also the strangers sit beside on the subway, the panhandler asking for change on the street, the annoying neighbour, the difficult coworker.
-All of these are the Elizabeths of our day, what are we doing to bring them the joy we have encountered in Christ?
+Our family, relatives, and friends, certainly, but also the strangers sitting beside us on the subway, the panhandler asking for change on the street, the annoying neighbour, the difficult coworker.
+All of these are the Elizabeths of our day; what are we doing to bring them the joy we have encountered in Christ?

 As the Church marks this great moment in the lives of Jesus, Mary, and Elizabeth, may our fears, reticence, and desire for convenience depart, and may we instead embark on a mission of living our Christian joy contagiously.
 We know that it is the Lord who inspires us to this mission, who accompanies us always, and who will lead us where we are to go.
 And so today may we too “set out and go with haste” to the hill countries, to bring Christ, to bring the Good News of the Gospel, to live it with joy.
 In short, may we evangelize.